 • This refers to a burning ban.
 It may be complete or have exclusions (such as campfires) or possible permits under special conditions.
-(UC) indicates a ban within the urban containment only.

 Partial Ban.

 • This refers to a ban for part of the year.
 When burning is allowed it is usually regulated and may or may not need a permit.
 The main regulations are summarised under "Restricted Burn."